-- JJ.
-Stalking means engaging in a repeated Course of Conduct directed at a specific person that would cause a Reasonable Person to fear for his/her or others' safety or to suffer Substantial Emotional Distress.26 For purposes of this definition: - 1.
+- II.
+Sexual Orientation means one's preference in sexual partners and includes heterosexuality, homosexuality or bisexuality and is a Protected Status.24 - JJ.
+Stalking means engaging in a repeated Course of Conduct directed at a specific person that would cause a Reasonable Person to fear for his/her or others' safety or to suffer Substantial Emotional Distress.
+25 For purposes of this definition: - 1.
 Course of Conduct means two or more acts, including but not limited to, acts in which the stalker directly, indirectly, or through Third Parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property; - 2.
-Reasonable Person means a reasonable person under similar circumstances and with the same Protected Status(es) as the Complainant; - 3.
-Substantial Emotional Distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling. - KK.
-Student means an applicant for admission to the CSU, an admitted CSU Student, an enrolled CSU Student, a CSU extended education Student, a CSU Student between academic terms, a CSU graduate awaiting a degree, a CSU student currently serving a suspension or interim suspension, and a CSU Student who withdraws from the University while a disciplinary matter (including investigation) is pending. - Third Party means a person other than an Employee or a Student.
-Examples include LL. employees of auxiliary organizations27, volunteers, independent contractors, vendors, and their employees, and visitors. - MM.
+Reasonable Person means a reasonable person under similar circumstances and with the same Protected Status(es) as the Complainant; - Substantial Emotional Distress means significant mental suffering or anguish that may, but does not necessarily require medical or other professional treatment or counseling. - KK.
+Student means an applicant for admission to the CSU, an admitted CSU Student, an enrolled CSU Student, a CSU extended education Student, a CSU Student between academic terms, a CSU graduate awaiting a degree, a CSU student currently serving a suspension or interim suspension, and a CSU Student who withdraws from the University while a disciplinary matter (including investigation) is pending. - LL.
+Third Party means a person other than an Employee or a Student.
+Examples include employees of auxiliary organizations26, volunteers, independent contractors, vendors, and their employees, and visitors. - MM.
 Title IX means Title IX of the Education Amendments of 1972. - NN.
 Title IX Coordinator means the Campus MPP Employee appointed by the Campus president to coordinate compliance with Title IX; VAWA/Campus SaVE Act; and other related state and federal laws prohibiting Discrimination, Harassment and Retaliation based on Gender or sex, including Sex Discrimination, Sexual Harassment, Sexual Misconduct, Dating and Domestic Violence and Stalking.
-(See Executive Order 1095.) - VAWA means the Violence Against Women Reauthorization Act of 2013 (which 00. amends the Jeanne Clery Disclosure of Campus Crimes Statistics Act, commonly known as the Clery Act) (20 U.S.C.
-1092(f)), under its Campus Sexual Violence Elimination Act provision (Campus SaVE Act). - PP. Veteran or Military Status may be Protected Statuses and means service in the uniformed services.
+(See Executive Order 1095.) - OO.
+VAWA means the Violence Against Women Reauthorization Act of 2013 (which amends the Jeanne Clery Disclosure of Campus Crimes Statistics Act, commonly known as the Clery Act) (20 U.S.C.
+1092(f)), under its Campus Sexual Violence Elimination Act provision (Campus SaVE Act).

-26 See Cal.
-Penal Code § 646.9 27 See 5 Cal.
+26 See 5 Cal.
 Code Regs. § 42406.